 This Symposium is designed to generate active discussion, focusing on thinking and talking rather than formal presentations.
 If your proposal is accepted, it will be included in a ‘book of presentations’ that all participants will be asked to read in advance of the Symposium.
 The contributions will be grouped together into parallel break-out sessions of 90 minutes during which each presenter will briefly summarise their points and the subsequent discussion will aim to explore the key theme of the panel.

-PROPOSALS ON ANY OF THE FOLLOWING – OR ALLIED – TOPICS ARE WELCOME:
+THE FOLLOWING – OR ALLIED – TOPICS WILL BE BROADLY COVERED:

 - Creative work as a source of cultural, social, psychological and political information;

 - Interpreting art works as cultural, political or pedagogical products;

 Rethinking the role of art and the artist in society;

 Art in multicultural and multilingual contexts (the questions of translation, cross-cultural understanding, multicultural conviviality, etc.);

 - The subjectivity and reliability of claims in artistic research;

 The relevance of artistic research for developing skills for cultural literacy and the potential of cultural literacy to inform artistic research;